 4. No-Cost Programs for Qualified Households

-It does take a little paperwork and patience, but the savings can be worth it.
+It does take a bit of paperwork plus patience, yet savings often make it worth sticking with.

 Why Go Green with Rooftop Gear?